German Reading Exam

 We suggest that you keep a copy of the completed form for your records as well.

-The next German Reading Examination will take place:
+The German Reading Examination for graduate students:

-• Exam Location: Hagerty Hall (room tbd)
+• Exam Location: Hagerty Hall 498

 Certification Sheet